 Another thing that sets Qapital apart are the methods of saving it offers.
 Many apps offer features like rounding up money, but what Qapital offers is a more powerful and flexible means of setting rules and triggers.

-While Qapital’s system of triggers and rules may appear indistinguishable from other apps like Acorns and Mint, the flexibility and goal-orientation of Qapital’s system is informed by behavioral science — and it’s helping the app to grow despite fierce competition in the space.
+While Qapital’s system of triggers and rules may appear indistinguishable from other apps like Acorns and Mint, the flexibility and goal orientation of its system is informed by behavioral science — and it’s helping the app to grow despite fierce competition in the space.

 Helping users make better financial decisions can be enough to win over customers initially.
 But then getting them to recommend you to friends is critical to success.

-The best PFM tools supercharge their referral programs by making them all about self-improvement — and apps are exploring this in new, creative ways.
-Let’s dive in.
+The most popular PFM tools supercharge their referral programs by making them all about self-improvement — and apps are exploring this in new, creative ways.

 Businesses built off referrals have a stronger foundation.

-Referred customers convert 3x – 5x more often than your average user, they’re 16% more likely to stick around for the long-term, and they tend to have a 20% higher lifetime value.
+Referred customers convert 3-5x more often than your average user, they’re 16% more likely to stick around for the long term, and they tend to have a 20% higher lifetime value.

 Fintech is a space where it can be harder to make referrals happen, however.
 The progenitors of viral growth through referral, the Facebooks and Zyngas, succeeded largely because their products gained value as more of your friends got on them.